CaseLinguist/caselinguist.com/_posts/2019-05-15-it-can-be-a-great-advantage.md

 The fight is to dispense with static snapshots.
 Assure the deliverable are dynamic readouts of market information.

 The job of translation and SEO requires a keen ear to the flows of information.
-Keyword research, whether in Spanish or not, must be dynamic -- or risk a process that is quietly lagging.
+Keyword research, whether in Spanish or not, must be dynamic -- or risk accepting a process that is quietly lagging.

 With a gathered set of keywords, starting the literal translation process at this point hinders the objective.
 Instead of tracking the correct meaning through careful research and keyword volume tools,  we have left the meaning behind and instead introduced ”literal” interpretations.